Uralstech/UGemini/UGemini/Packages/com.uralstech.ugemini/Documentation~/README.md

 For each function, we need a declaration with a name and description.
 The parameters are an object of type `GeminiSchema`, which defines the schema of each of the parameters.
 The type is of `GeminiSchemaDataType.Object`, and contains the dictionary of parameter schemas.

-The key of the dictionary should be the parameter name, and the value should be another `GeminiSchema` object which defines the type, description, format, etc. of the parameter.
+The keys of the dictionary should be the parameter name, and the values should be `GeminiSchema` objects which define the type, description, format, etc. of the parameter.

 Finally, we have the `Required` property which tells Gemini which fields are absolutely required in each call.
 Now, we can move on to the chat.

 ```csharp
 [SerializeField] private Text _chatResponse;